jmcgaha/matrix-report/readme.md

 - Site block is used on (when more than 1 site exists)
 - Entry status of parent entry
 - Block status
+Any entry, category, or global associated with a Matrix block assigned to it will output in this report.

 ## Setup
 1. Copy the template to your craft templates folder.
 I prefer to keep a folder there called `queries` where I like to keep files like this.